When Can We Ignore Measurement Error in the Running Variable?: Auxiliary results

-The next result shows that if the conditional density of $f(e;x)$ of $e$ given $X=x$ is sufficiently smooth in the second argument (this condition holds automatically for Berkson measurement error, under which $f$ doesn't depend on $x$), then the smoothness of $g_{t}$ is given by the \emph{sum} of the smoothness indices of $g_{t}^{*}$ and that of $e\mapsto f(e;x)$.
-This makes precise the notion that measurement error ``smooths out'' the non-linearities in $g_{t}^{*}$. \begin{lemma} Suppose that the distribution of $e$ given $X=x$ is continuous with bounded density $f(e; x)$, and that $(X, e)$ has bounded support.
-Suppose that $\norm{\partial^{s} f/\partial x^{s}}_{C^{r}}<\infty$.
-Let $h$ be a function with $\norm{h}_{C^{s}}<\infty$, and let $g(x)=E[h(X+e)\mid X=x]$.
-Then $g$ has smoothness $s+r$. \end{lemma} \begin{proof} Suppose first that $s\geq 1$.
-Since the lower-order derivatives $D^{(0,k)}f(e; x)$ and $h^{(k)}(x)$ are by assumption bounded for $k<s$, we can differentiate under the integral sign using the Leibniz product rule, so that
+The next result shows that if (a) the conditional density of $f(e;x)$ of $e$ given $X=x$ is sufficiently smooth in the second argument, and (b) $g_{t}^{*}(x, e)$ is also sufficiently smooth in the second argument, then the smoothness of $g_{t}$ is given by the \emph{sum} of the smoothness indices of $x\mapsto g_{t}^{*}(x, e)$ and that of $e\mapsto f(e;x)$.
+This makes precise the notion that measurement error ``smooths out'' the non-linearities in $g_{t}^{*}$.